-- Add enough detail lines to tie back to the contract schedules and supporting deliverables. - If your contract includes payment holdback on deliverables, then the holdback amount should be on a separate line. - Reconcile PO balances on a regular basis (monthly) to ensure invoices have been properly coded. - Ensure that contract amendments are properly recorded on the PO and reconciled to the contract and budget.

-- If deliverables are moved from one year to another with an amendment, you need to determine how they are going to be handled on the PO and financial reporting.

-- For non-fixed priced project costs, the costs estimation involves developing an approximation of the monetary resources needed to complete the project activities.
-The cost estimation method should be documented, and the detail of line items included in the estimate should be included in the budget breakdown.

-- Project expenses should be recorded as they occur using the source document such as the invoice and reconciled back to the general ledger as well as the purchase order.

-- Maintain an invoice tracking log for all invoices, both internal and external.
-This will help identify the status of an invoice at any point in time.

-- Reasons for budget vs actual variances should be documented at least quarterly and presented to management.

-- If Bond money will be used on the project:

-- Clearly identify which budget line items are eligible for bond reimbursement.
-Verify with the Ga.
-State Finance Investment Commission on any items that are questionable.

-- Create a spreadsheet that tracks available bond funds, reimbursement submissions and remaining bond balance.

-- Reconcile bond balances to Purchase Order fund source.

-- The following are project expense types that are typically nonbond eligible.
-See State Accounting Office's Statewide Business Process Policy and Procedure titled "GSFIC Reimbursements for Bond Funded Information Technology Projects" for more detail.

-- Business case development

-- Feasibility studies

-- Application end user training

-- Software maintenance

-- Software as a Service (SaaS) Solution

-- Maintenance agreements for equipment

-- Lease payments

-- Infrastructure and network services

-- Organizational change management

-- The ongoing maintenance and operations budget should include but is not limited to the following:

-- o Implementation vendor maintenance costs
+- Reconcile PO balances on a regular basis (monthly) to ensure invoices have been properly coded. - Ensure that contract amendments are properly recorded on the PO and reconciled to the contract and budget. - If deliverables are moved from one year to another with an amendment, you need to determine how they are going to be handled on the PO and financial reporting. - For non-fixed priced project costs, the costs estimation involves developing an approximation of the monetary resources needed to complete the project activities.
+The cost estimation method should be documented, and the detail of line items included in the estimate should be included in the budget breakdown. - Project expenses should be recorded as they occur using the source document such as the invoice and reconciled back to the general ledger as well as the purchase order. - Maintain an invoice tracking log for all invoices, both internal and external.
+This will help identify the status of an invoice at any point in time. - Reasons for budget vs actual variances should be documented at least quarterly and presented to management. - If Bond money will be used on the project: - Clearly identify which budget line items are eligible for bond reimbursement.
+Verify with the Georgia State Finance Investment Commission on any items that are questionable. - Create a spreadsheet that tracks available bond funds, reimbursement submissions and remaining bond balance. - o Reconcile bond balances to Purchase Order fund source. - The following are project expense types that are typically nonbond eligible.
+See State Accounting Office's Statewide Business Process Policy and Procedure titled "GSFIC Reimbursements for Bond Funded Information Technology Projects" for more detail. - Business case development - Feasibility studies - Application end-user training - Software maintenance - Software as a Service (SaaS) Solution - Maintenance agreements for equipment - Lease payments - Infrastructure and network services - Organizational change management - The ongoing maintenance and operations budget should include but is not limited to the following: - o Implementation vendor maintenance costs

-- o Hardware maintenance or hosting costs
+- Hardware maintenance or hosting costs

 - Software maintenance

 - License fees